exercism/c/concepts/dynamic-memory-management/about.md

 ## The three types of linkage: external; internal; none

-Linkage is a way of describing accessibility of a value from outside the file.
+Linkage is a way of describing accessibility of a value from outside the file in which it is defined.
 Values with block, function, or function prototype scope have no linkage.
 This means they can't be accessed from outside their scope.